-Once you’ve finished, the lining paper must be left to dry out before painting or hanging decorative wallpaper over the top.
+Once you’ve finished, the lining paper must dry before painting or hanging decorative wallpaper over the top.

 11. Ready to Decorate!

-If you find any of the joins have slightly separated (shrunk) as they’ve dried and left a small gap, you can use some filler to smooth over and create a seamless finish.
-Otherwise, you should be able to move onto the next stage of decorating and either paint directly onto the lining paper or add decorative wallpaper.
+If any of the joins have slightly separated (shrunk) as they’ve dried and left a small gap, you can use some filler to smooth them over and create a seamless finish.
+Otherwise, you should be able to move on to the next stage of decorating and either paint directly onto the lining paper or add decorative wallpaper.

-BTW, if you plan on creating a beautiful feature wall, make sure you check out our guide to Wallpapering Feature Walls.
+Pro Tip: If you plan on creating a beautiful feature wall, check out our guide to Wallpapering Feature Walls.

-Also, hanging lining paper will give you plenty of practice, should you want to use a more expensive and decorative wallpaper as your top layer.
+The more you use lining paper, the easier it will become.
+Also, hanging lining paper gives you plenty of practice should you want to use a more expensive and decorative wallpaper as your top layer.

-Alternatively, if you paint straight onto the lining paper, you’ll be thanking yourself once you see the seamless and flawless end result.
+Alternatively, if you paint straight onto the lining paper, you’ll thank yourself once you see the seamless and flawless result.
 Moreover, think about the money you’ll save on not re-plastering!